antoine-coulon/uncovering-effect-fibers/slides.md

 ---

-## **Fiber : la primitive au coeur du runtime**
+## **Fiber: the primitive at the heart of the Effect runtime**

-Une Fiber est une unité d'exécution d'un programme qui est:
+A Fiber is an execution unit of a program, that is:

-- Lightweight : assimilée à un virtual/green thread, faible coût de manipulation
+- Lightweight: similar to a virtual/green thread, low handling cost
-- Non-blocking : faite pour gérer efficacement la concurrence (cooperative multitasking)
+- Non-blocking: designed to effectively manage competition (cooperative multitasking)
-- Est en charge de l'exécution d'un ou plusieurs Effects durant son cycle de vie
+- Is responsible of executing one or more Effects during its life cycle
-- Low-level : principalement orchestrée via des opérateurs high-level, mais peut être directement contrôlée
+- Low-level: mainly orchestrated via high-level operators, but can be directly controlled with the Fiber module
-- Stateful : started, suspended, interrupted
+- Stateful: started, suspended, interrupted

 ---

-## **L'exécution d'un Effect est inévitablement liée à une Fiber**
+## **The execution of an Effect is inevitably associated to a Fiber**

 <br>